easybuilders/easybuild-tutorial/docs/02_installation.md

 via the standard *Python Package Index* (PyPI), through one of standard Python installation tools (did you catch the irony in that last bit?).
 And since EasyBuild is a software installation tool in its own right, we actually have a couple of additional tricks up our sleeve!

+#### Python 2 or Python 3?

+It does not matter whether you install EasyBuild on top of Python 2 or Python 3, in no way does this affect the functionality.
+Since <a href="https://www.python.org/doc/sunset-python-2/">Python 2 is end-of-life</a>,
+we recommend using Python 3 if you have the choice.

+By default EasyBuild will use the `python` command to run, but you can control this if needed.
+For more information, see <a href="https://easybuild.readthedocs.io/en/latest/Python-2-3-compatibility.html">
+the EasyBuild documentation</a>.

 ## Installing EasyBuild